-Before the first tray finished, I decided to grow lettuce microgreens at several seeding densities and compare their growth and yield to each other.
-Later I decided to throw in cost per ounce of lettuce yield too.
+Before the first tray finished, I grew lettuce microgreens at several seeding densities and compared their growth and yield.
+Later I decided to throw in the cost per ounce of lettuce yield too.

-Not having enough Grand Rapids lettuce seed left, I changed to Bronze Mignonette lettuce.
+I did not have enough Grand Rapids lettuce seed left, so I changed to Bronze Mignonette lettuce.
 One of my favorite lettuces to grow in the garden.

 I planted 1010 trays of Bronze Mignonette lettuce with the following densities.

 1-gram, 2-grams, 4-grams, 7-grams, and 10-grams.
 Grew them side-by-side (except the 1-gram as I didn’t have room under the light for five additional trays).